Minneapolis and Woodbury, MN Estate Planning Lawyers

 Joint or Separate Trusts for Married Couples in Minnesota

 When it comes to married couples, planning an estate can become complicated.
 Naturally, a spouse would want their estate to go to the other spouse before it goes to the kids.
-Lawyers and estate planning experts would always recommend a revocable trust for individuals who have families for the simple reason that this type of estate plan doesn’t need to go through probate, speeding up the transfer of assets to the family.
+Minneapolis estate planning lawyers and professionals would always recommend a revocable trust for individuals who have families for the simple reason that this type of estate plan doesn’t need to go through probate, speeding up the transfer of assets to the family.

 There are two revocable trust structure options for married couples.
 They can have one big trust for both members of the marriage, which is called a joint trust.
 Or they can do two separate trusts.
 Which structure the married couple chooses will depend on certain factors.